25 Feb 6 calming yoga poses for a better night’s sleep

 There are many sleep aids and sleep therapy out there and one that is not given near enough credit is yoga.
 According to Harvard Health Publishing, a national survey found that over 55% of people who did yoga found that it helped them get better sleep.
 Over 85% said yoga helped reduce stress.
 Why not give it a try?

 Now, stay with us.
-We don’t mean a whole 60 minute vinyasa flow class, or even yin.
-Sticking with three or less yoga poses can aid sleep due to their restorative nature and all you need is your bed and a wall and maybe a yoga block (hello good nights sleep).
+We don’t mean a whole 60-minute vinyasa flow class or even yin.
+Sticking with three or fewer yoga poses can aid sleep due to their restorative nature and all you need is your bed and a wall and maybe a yoga block (hello good nights sleep).

-With their being many restorative yoga poses for sleep, here at Power Living, we believe there is one that stands out from the rest, to be extremely effective in activating the Parasympathetic Nervous System (which helps to counteract stress and promote relaxation).
+With there being much restorative yoga poses for sleep, here at Power Living, we believe there is one that stands out from the rest, to be extremely effective in activating the Parasympathetic Nervous System (which helps to counteract stress and promote relaxation).
 Below we have listed six sleep-inducing yoga poses with our number one at the end.

 Six yoga poses to help you drift off